joonyoo181/dropbox-ai/README.md

 1. Open http://localhost:3000 in your browser
 2. You'll see the document list page with sample documents
+3. **Search for documents** using natural language:
+   - Try: "meeting notes from 12/2"
+   - Try: "public health essay"
+   - Try: "documents I edited recently"
+   - The AI will interpret your query and show relevant results
-3. Click "New Document" to create a new document
+4. Click "New Document" to create a new document
-4. Click on any document card to open and edit it
+5. Click on any document card to open and edit it
-5. The editor supports:
+6. The editor supports:
+   - Vertical formatting toolbar on the right
    - Headers (H1, H2, H3)
    - Text formatting (bold, italic, underline, strikethrough)
    - Lists (ordered and unordered)